-Generally, the County is able to accommodate its need for housing affordable to households above moderate-income level on parcels throughout the unincorporated Area that allow the development of a single dwelling.
-The County can accommodate the need for housing affordable to moderate-income households through a number of mechanisms, such as allowing the construction of secondary dwelling units (which must be less than 1,200 sq. ft. and can only be rented, not sold) on parcels that already have one existing unit.
+Generally, the County is able to accommodate its need for housing affordable to households above in the moderate-income level on parcels throughout the unincorporated Area that allow the development of a single dwelling.
+The County can accommodate the need for housing affordable to moderate-income households through a number of mechanisms, such as allowing the construction of secondary dwelling units (which must be less than 1,200 sq. ft. on parcels that already have one existing unit.
 The County's greatest challenge is to identify sites that can accommodate housing affordable to very low- and low-income households.